 One of the ways the department can target an area for enforcement is by temporarily increasing the number of officers actively engaged in an area focused on a task.
 The Department calls this a Traffic Saturation operation.
-These are scheduled as often as needed, even weekly, and have been used to address such issues as speed complaints, DUI enforcement, and even seatbelt use.
+Many grant funded initiatives use the Traffic Saturation model as well, but a saturation patrol can be initiated any time and are scheduled as often as needed, even weekly, and have been used to address such issues as speed complaints, DUI enforcement, and even seatbelt use.
 One "Zone Officer" might be trying to address an ongoing complaint, such as speeding on Country Club Blvd, but is responsible for every call for service and will rarely be able to spend their shift focused solely on speeders.